Getting started with Shopify App CLI

 Each project type creates a Shopify app with similar features.
 However, the development experiences are different because of their different programming languages and frameworks.

 1. Create a new project

-shopify create command scaffolds a new Node.js app or Rails app in a subdirectory, and creates your app in the Partner dashboard.
+shopify create to scaffold a new Node.js app or Rails app in a subdirectory.
+This command also creates your app in the Partner Dashboard.

 2. Start a local development server

 After your app is created, you can work with it immediately by running

 shopify serve to start a local development server.
 Shopify App CLI uses ngrok to create a tunnel. ngrok chooses a unique URL for your app.